|ONCE FALLEN ANNOTATED TABLE OF CONTENTS

 usually ended with the murder of the victim; many of the laws are even named for a victim which inspired these laws.

-Virtually every sex crime garners media attention, and politicians add the obligatory “I’m tough on sex criminals”
+Virtually every sex crime garners media attention, and politicians add the obligatory “I’m tough on sex criminals” speech

-emotions often cloud sound judgment and facts.
+cloud sound judgment and facts.
 In order to seek a feasible solution, we must overcome this obsession.

 SEX OFFENDER LAWS ARE BASED ON MYTH, NOT FACT

-We know all the myths by heart: sex offenders have a high recidivism rate; sex offenders cannot be cured; sex
+We know all the myths by heart: sex offenders have a high recidivism rate; sex offenders cannot be cured; sex offenders

-rather trash it than eat it.
+than eat it.

 Sex offender laws were created mainly by people with a noble intention in mind, but emotions, ignorance of the facts,

 and the human tendency to lean toward extremism hinders the intent of the law.
-While the facts are analogous to a
+While the facts are analogous to a plain

-plain corn flake, the novel sex offender law is the sugar-laden cereal with a famous advertising agent in the box.
+corn flake, the novel sex offender law is the sugar-laden cereal with a famous advertising agent in the box.
 True

 authorities on the subject, like John Q. La Fond, Lisa Sample, Eric S. Janus, Jill Levenson, or Corey Rayburn Yung are